r-wittmann/DI-project/README.md

 Please be aware that I will be available for consultation on Thursday, 23.12.2021 and Monday, 10.01.2022 from 3pm to 5pm.

+**Update 11.01.2022:** I have pushed my suggestion for solving this assignment to the repository.

 ## Assignment until 22.12.2021
 Continue the implementation of our backend (API endpoints, controllers and data access).
 Similar to the */items* endpoints we created in today's tutorial, please implement the following: